 \section{Challenges}

-Based on the proposed architecture satellite IoT architecture, we present the open challenges that will need to be addressed when IoT technologies need to work in satellite context and when satellite technologies have to handle IoT particularities.
+Based on the STEREO architecture, we present here the open research challenges that will need to be addressed when IoT technologies need to work in satellite context and when satellite technologies have to handle IoT particularities.

-\paragraph{Cultural} One of the main challenge to be addressed in satellite IoT is cultural.
-Two communities from very different origins and application domain meet at the satellite IoT spot.
+\paragraph{Cultural} First of all, one of the main challenge to be addressed in satellite IoT is cultural.
+Two communities from very different origins and application domain meet at STEREO.
 On the one hand, a space community where trajectories and actions of a very expensive and dynamic system are known in advance, and tightly controlled by a centralized mission control.
-On the other hand, a thriving terrestrial IoT sector where costs from devices and gateways are negligible, and where control can be disregarded at the expense of achieving scalability.
+On the other hand, a thriving terrestrial IoT sector where costs for end devices are negligible, and where control can be disregarded at the expense of achieving scalability.
 Both, however, share some common aspects, such as the great importance of the scarce energy resource.

-\paragraph{Physical layer} Radio access is likely the main technological challenge in satellite IoT.
-On the physical layer side, there is room for demonstrating the performance of LoRaWAN and NB-IoT modulations in ground-space channel conditions (atmosphere, Doppler, etc.).
-Also, the proper antenna design for the gateway at the satellite requires attention, together with spectrum management on a global scale, whether licensed or not.
-To support IoT technologies that work in the ISM bands (e.g., LoRaWAN), the network server needs to be able to update the gateways so that the geographical area over which the LEO satellite is flying is synchronized with the frequency band supported by that region.
-All of the above could leverage existing know-how from the space community.
+\paragraph{LEO Routing} IoT applications have different traffic characteristics and constraints than usual satellite applications.
+In consequence, routing protocols spanning satellite-to-satellite and satellite-to-ground links considering the specifics of LoRa/LoRaWAN and NB-IoT will need to be developed for \textit{i}) dense LEO constellations with full coverage and immediate forwarding, \textit{ii}) single-satellite missions where data is collected and routed in a data mule fashion, and \textit{iii}) sparse LEO constellations with sporadic connectivity.
+Route optimization criteria should be defined according to the IoT application QoS requirements (e.g., delivery delay, delivery reliability), and the concept of operations should fit the computation/memory capabilities of space assets (e.g., centralized computation on ground, distributed computation in-orbit, route table size).